 Our new DetailsPro update allows you to take any of your widget designs and add them right onto your Home Screen.
 This post will tell you a bit more about why we made this feature, how it works, and what you can do with it.

-Designers have been using DetailsPro to design widgets for years, but up until today testing a widget in a live preview has been difficult and cumbersome.
-Not only have you needed a Mac and Xcode to see what the widget looks like, you’ve also had to write the special widget-style code that’s required to configure a widget in your project.
-Ideally, we wanted a way to use DetailsPro quickly to mockup a widget and just be able to add it straight to the Home Screen and let iOS (or iPadOS or macOS) give it a true render so we could see exactly how it renders for real.
+Until today, testing widget designs has been difficult and cumbersome.
+Not only have you needed a Mac and Xcode, you’ve also had to write special code to configure the widget you want to preview.
+Ideally, we wanted to be able to just use DetailsPro to quickly mock up a widget and add it straight onto our Home Screen.
+From there, iOS could just render it so we could see exactly how it is in-situ.

 How to add widgets to your Home Screen